EXA Global Value Chain (GVC)

 Weighted average algorithm is used to calculate material in stock

-End-to-end value chain is determined based on intercompany relations and, if required, transaction data is leveraged to establish relations
+E2E value chain is determined based on IC relations and, if required, transaction data is leveraged to establish relations

 Cost transparency along with the related variances at material level (for each material-plant combination including semi-finished materials), allowing you to drill down from group, company code, and plant to individual product

-Variance & revaluation effects are made transparent at business process and material level
+Variance and revaluation effects are made transparent at business process and material level

 Actual costs are provided in local and group valuation

-Profit in inventory: value of the intercompany profit for global materials that are held in stock in the various companies (in the financial value chain)
+Profit in inventory: Value of the IC profit for global materials that are held in stock in the various companies (in the financial value chain)

-Profit on stock in transit: the intercompany profit for goods shipped but not yet received by the intercompany receiver needs to be considered from the inventory perspective for all materials traded between the companies
+Profit on stock in transit: The IC profit for goods shipped but not yet received by the IC receiver needs to be considered from the inventory perspective for all materials traded between the companies

-Profit on goods sold externally: the intercompany profit generated when goods are sold to the market
+Profit on goods sold externally: The IC profit generated when goods are sold to the market.

 UPI can be tracked both in local and group currency